 Fortunately, if proper treatment is received, these effects can be avoided.

-If you, a family member, or a loved one are participating in excessive acts of aggression, it is imperative that a mental health professional is consulted.
+If you, a family member, or a loved one are participating in excessive acts of aggression, it is imperative that a mental health professional is consulted, like those at Red River Hospital.
 By doing so, you will participate in a thorough psychological evaluation that can help start the process of identifying the underlying causes for why these aggressive behaviors are so prominent.
 Due to the fact that there are such a wide variety of behaviors that can be classified as aggressive, as well as the fact that there can be so many different factors that play a role in the development of these aggressive behaviors, treatment will always be individualized in order to meet the specific needs of each individual.

-While there are a number of different treatment options that can be beneficial in treating aggression, the intensity offered in inpatient programs can often be the most effective.
-When individuals enter an inpatient program, they are first and foremost being placed in an environment that ensures not only their safety, but the safety of those around them as well.
+While there are a number of different treatment options that can be beneficial in treating aggression, the intensity offered in inpatient clinics can often be the most effective.
+When individuals enter an inpatient treatment center, they are first and foremost being placed in an environment that ensures not only their safety but the safety of those around them as well.
 When aggressive feelings start to build up and these people begin to feel overwhelmed with the need to act on them, there are mental health professionals immediately available to intervene and work to diffuse the intensity of those feelings.
 These interventions act as part of helping individuals learn how to control their anger and address their negative feelings in healthy ways.
-These treatment programs also enforce behavior modification training in which the goal is to assist these people in learning how to change their distorted thinking patterns in order to change the way that they act.
-Additionally, these programs allow people to explore the various underlying reasons that have impacted the development and expansion of these feelings and behaviors.
+This kind of treatment also enforces behavior modification training in which the goal is to assist these people in learning how to change their distorted thinking patterns in order to change the way that they act.
+Additionally, this treatment option allows people to explore the various underlying reasons that have impacted the development and expansion of these feelings and behaviors.
 Through a variety of therapeutic interventions, including group therapy, individual therapy, family therapy, and experiential programming, people struggling with the devastating and all-encompassing feelings of aggression can overcome their inner turmoil, gain control of their mind, and begin to rebuild their lives.